luigizuccarelli/golang-cron-interface/README.md

-# AgoraCXP golang-microservice-cronupdate job
+# Trackmate golang-microservice-cron job
-A simple microservice that calls a url to update specific data.
-This is a generic service
+A simple microservice that creates gz file from raw event data and stores it in a s3 bucket